In order to understand what is an ISO Certification and its importance for an organization, let us firstly understand about ISO.

 What are the 6 steps involved in publishing a standard by ISO?

-ISO standards are developed by Technical Committees based on the formal request made by the sector specific need of industry or stakeholders to develop a new standard.
+ISO standards are developed by Technical Committees based on the formal request made by the sector specific needs of industries or stakeholders to develop a new standard.

 Step 1: Proposal for a need to have a new standard